realadammatthew/humbleberger/src/copy/from-the-trenches-an-evangelism-guide.md

 ### Follow-Up with Contacts

 - Contact anyone who expressed interest promptly (within 48 hours).
-- Invite them to Bible studies, coffee meetings, or church services.
+- Invite them to Bible studies, coffee meetings, or Synagogue services.
 - Connect them with pastoral support and discipleship resources.

-### Celebrate God’s Work
+### Celebrate G-d’s Work

-- Share anonymized testimonies with your church to glorify God and encourage others to join the mission.
+- Share anonymized testimonies with your Synagogue to glorify G-d and encourage others to join the mission.

 ---